 Other options include a Dinner River Cruise or an Afternoon River Cruise, especially if you´d like to surprise someone.
 You can see all the different cruises available here: River Cruises in London.

-8. Choose the right hotel in the right place
+Accommodation: Choosing the right hotel in the right place.

 London is a very big city and choosing a hotel can be a very difficult task!
 First of all, we need to admit that hotels in London are expensive, and sometimes people will choose a cheaper hotel far from central London if they find it to be cheaper, but the reality is that the money you will be saving on the hotel will most likely be spent on travel fares and journey time.